 Synopsis: What are you waiting for?
 Go!

-I would recommend this trip to anyone in their 20s or 30s looking for a unique vacation (older folks, charter a private boat).
+I would recommend Sail Week Croatia to anyone in their 20s or 30s looking for a unique vacation (older folks, charter a private boat).
 It was ridiculously affordable (especially if you use miles for flights) and CNN just said Croatia rules the Rivieras.
 The country is poised to blowup in the next few years; get there while it’s still under the radar and a hidden gem.
 I personally can’t wait to get back.
+We were extremely happy that we did our homework and did not just go with the Yacht Week because it was the first company we saw: we crossed paths with their ships along the route and it looked like we were having an even better experience for a fraction of the cost (while getting our adventure on).

 Like It?
 Pin It!